-I am trying to make sense of what He am hearing when He hear someone spit on the ground.
+He is trying to make sense of what He is hearing when He hears someone spit on the ground.
 Next thing this hand rubs onto his eyes some damp clay.
-It feels gritty and it goes right into his shrivelled up eye sockets.
-This would normally be an insult but it is being done by Rabbi Jesus who has had this strange conversation about the work of God and being sent and light.
+It feels gritty and it goes right into his shrivelled eye sockets.
+This would normally be an insult, but it is being done by Rabbi Jesus who has had this strange conversation about the work of God and being sent and being light.
 He speaks, “Go wash in the Pool of Siloam.”

 There is something about that voice.
 It must be obeyed.
-He get up and there are plenty of curious onlookers wanting to lead him there.
-It is about a kilometre or so and we start walking.
+The man gets up and there are plenty of curious onlookers wanting to lead him there.
+It is about a kilometre or so and they start walking.

 The trip gives him time to think.
 Why Siloam?
 That’s a Jewish Pool for healing.
-No use for me. his eyes never stopped working – they never started working.
+That’s no use for him because he never had any eyes in the first place.
 They would need creating from nothing – not healing.
 God never made them in his mother’s womb.
 It would need the work of God the creator to make his eyes.
 Jesus just mentioned He does the work of God.
 And He has rubbed dirt into his eyes.
 The dust of the ground is what God used to create the first man and woman.
-I’m trying to make sense of this.
-We arrive at Siloam.
+He is trying to make sense of this.
+They arrive at Siloam.
 It means ‘sent’.
-He am sent here by Jesus, and He am under orders.
-He bend down, cup up some of its water and wash his eyes of the mud He had put in them.
+He is sent here by Jesus, and He is under orders.
+He bends down, cups up some of its water and washes the mud off his eye sockets.

 Then a remarkable thing happens.
-A whole lot of activity happens where his eyes were meant to be.
-He can feel it.
+He feels a whole lot of activity where his eyes were meant to be.
 Then light, then shapes, bodies, walls, water, movement, colour.
 What his fingers and ears had taught him before – He can now see!
-The wonder of that moment quite unexpected.
-He am seeing.
+The wonder of that moment is quite unexpected.
+He is seeing.
 Let him go!
-He don’t need help.
-He am not blind.
+He doesn’t need help.
+He is not blind.
 He can see.
-As the crowd watch his transformation there is a moment of quietness then they go wild with excitement.
+As the crowd watch his transformation there is a moment of quietness, then they go wild with excitement.
 Some had expected this, others had doubted.
 They all press around him with questions.
-We start walking back to his community.
-He am on a high.
-From being on the outside of community life He am suddenly at the centre.
+They all start walking back to his community.
+He is on a high.
+From being on the outside of community life He is suddenly at the centre.

-We arrive back at home and He go around his neighbours to see what they look like.
-We talk.
+He arrives back home and goes around his neighbours to see what they look like.
+They talk.
 Is it you?
 Yes, it’s me!
-It sounds like you, it looks like you but you are supposed to be blind.
+It sounds like you, it looks like you, but you are supposed to be blind.
 “Isn’t this the one who used to sit and beg?”
 “He’s the one”.
 Some said.
-“No He isn’t.
+“No he isn’t.
 He just looks like him”.
 “I am the man”.
-He tell them.
+He tells them.
 “But he’s got the same clothes, same tone of voice, same face.”
 Some take him at face value, some are in denial and won’t believe what they are seeing.
 “How then were your eyes opened?”
-I tell them, “The man who is called Jesus made clay and anointed his eyes and said to me, ‘Go to Siloam and wash’.
-So He went away and washed and He received his sight.”
+He tells them, “The man who is called Jesus made clay and anointed my eyes and said to me, ‘Go to the pool of Siloam and wash’.
+So, I went away and washed, and I received sight.”